Athanasia22/Phylogenetics_pipeline/README.md

 <h2>Make nexus file</h2>
 If we use IQ TREE without codon partition we don't need a nexus file.
-If we do, or use other programms like Mr Bayes, we do need a nexus file. with open(output_nexus, "a") as f:
+If we do, or use other programms like Mr Bayes, we do need a nexus file.
-    f.write(mrbayes_block)

-print(f"MrBayes block appended.
-File is ready to run in MrBayes on HPC!")

-"""